couchbase/docs-operator/clusterStatusGuide.md

     Admin Console Port: 30239
     Admin Console Port SSL:	31628

 Ports used for exposing the couchbase cluster's administration console.
 This section of the status is only visible when the ```exposeAdminConsole``` setting of the cluster spec is enabled.
-See [administrationGuide.md](administrationGuide.md) for information about how to expose and access the the administration console.
+See [admin console access guide](adminConsoleAccess.md) for information about how to expose and access the the administration console.

 Enabling and disabling the ```exposeAdminConsole``` setting produces the following events, respectively: